the-canonizer/canonizer-3.0-frontend/README.md

 ### Test the change

-1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.
+1. If possible, test any visual changes in all the latest versions of common browsers on both desktop and mobile.
 2. Run `yarn test` from the project root to ensure that no one test case is being failed.
 3. Run `yarn format` from the project root.
 (This will run Prettier)
-4. Run `yarn build` from the project root to ensure that build is created successfully.
+4. Run `yarn build` from the project root to ensure that the build is created successfully.

 ### Push the change